 If the primary limit trips three times in the same heating cycle, heating operation will de-energize.
 Heating will automatically restart after one hour if a heating demand is present.
 To initiate heating during the one hour timed-off interval, reset the thermostat.

 E - Heating Adjustment

-Main burners are factory-set and do not require adjustment.
+Main burner is factory-set and does not require adjustment.